garrandall/popular-music-data/tracks/put-that-woman-first-jaheim.md

 Oooh...ooh...ooh...ooh...
 (Yeah)
 If they gleam in the sun
-while they spin and they fit on my truck then {I could remember}
+while they spin and they fit on my truck then
 And if it came in the sack
-No stems no seeds in the bag girl {I could remember}
+No stems no seeds in the bag girl

-And if they drip from my wrist and they look like they shine like new then {I could remember}
+And if they drip from my wrist and they look like they shine like new then

 But Ohhh girl
 I forgot to be your lover

 If it wasn't for the 9 to 5
-Double-up overtime then {I could remember}
+Double-up overtime then
-If it wasn't for the Sunday all star weekend games girl {I could remember}
+If it wasn't for the Sunday all star weekend games girl

 And if it wasn't for the dough
-Gettin fifty g's a show girl ya know that {I could remember}
+Gettin fifty g's a show girl ya know that
 But silly me, silly me
 Ohhh
 Tell me how could I ever forget to be your lover